sera741/Sera741/README.md

 > If your feeling uncomfortable with me say it out, I respect everyone's privacy and Boundaries.

-> if you see me out sitting without responding then im either offtab or afk/offline.
+> if you see me out sitting without responding then im either offtab or afk/offline. w2i at that time!

 > my weak mood- if i dont usually talk with energetic/or seem quiet then know I'm probably not in the mood!